sophiahjli/MitoRiboSeq/README.md

 This workflow is designed to take FASTQ files from the Illumina sequencer to map each mitoribosome footprint to its occupied A-site.
 This mapping will allow detailed monitor of mitoribosome translation dynamics.

-Starting with FASTQ files, the workflow ??? to produce ???.
-Followed by the mapping to nucleotide level, codes for codon occupancy analysis and cumulative mitoribosome footprint along the transcript will be provided to visaulize mitoribosome distribution on mitochondria-encoded genes.
+Starting with FASTQ files, the workflow is divided grossly into three parts: QC and metagene analysis, A-site assignment and codon count table generation, and downstream codon occupancy and cumulative ribosome occupancy analysis.
+In the first part, the workflow will run a QC, align all the reads to the genome, and do metagene gene analysis to produce a file where the user can determine the best offset to assign the ribosomal A-site.
+Once the offset is determined, all the reads will be assigned to the A-site at nucleotide level and a codon count table where the counts for each codon in each gene are arranged in a table to facilitate downstream analysis.
+Two common analysis we routinely used such as codon occupancy analysis and cumulative mitoribosome footprint along the transcript will be provided to visaulize mitoribosome distribution on mitochondria-encoded genes.

 ### Inputs